6-ingredient Chocolate Self Saucing Pudding (Healthier!)

 Step 2: Warm the milk and butter together.
 Stir into the dry ingredients.

-Assemble the pudding:
+Assemble the pudding and bake:

 Step 5: Pour boiling water over the top and bake for 30 minutes.

-After 30 minutes in the oven, your chocolate pudding will be oozy and bubbling.
-Serve immediately with a big scoop of ice cream.
-Make sure everyone gets plenty of the delicious custard-y sauce!
+After 30 minutes in the oven, your chocolate pudding will be oozy and bubbling on the top.

+Well… kind of.
+You can make the batter and pour it into the dish.
 Then mix together the cocoa and sugar and put it aside.
 Put the milk and butter in a small jug or bowl ready to heat and put that aside too.

 When you’re ready for your dessert, just sprinkle over the cocoa/sugar mixture, pour over some boiling water and bake!

 Try my similar 5-ingredient magic lemon pudding as well.
 Some hate it, most love it!
+This is what one reader, Leah, said: ‘The kids thought this was the best thing they ever had in their lives!’.

 More crowd pleasing easy desserts

 - This 6-ingredient gooey Swedish chocolate cake is eternally popular and for good reason!
 Make it once and it’ll become one of your go-to easy desserts.
+This Italian chocolate cake is similar but perhaps slightly classier.

 - I love making this easy Italian apple cake.
 Another crowd pleaser.